ngen-brett/gitlab-ce/doc/administration/integration/terminal.md

   user no longer has permission to access the terminal, or if the connection details have changed.

+## Security

+GitLab and gitlab-runner takes some precautions to keep the data encrypted and everything protected with authorization guards, which is described in detail below.

+- Feature is completely disabled unless `[session_server]` is configured.
+- Everytime the runner start it will generate an `x509` certificate which will be used to have a `wss` (Web Socket Secure) connection.
+- For every created job a random URL is generated which is discarded at the end of the job.
+This URL is used to establish a web socket connection.
+- Every session URL that is created, has an authorization header that needs to be sent, to establish a wss connection.

 ##  Enabling and disabling terminal support

 As web terminals use WebSockets, every HTTP/HTTPS reverse proxy in front of